taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nicola: *"What's their pace?"*

 Min: *"They'll be there by morning.
 Don't change the subject!
-Why didn't you say anything?"*
+Why didn't you say anything to defend me?"*

 Nicola stretches in a deep downward dog.